malexanders/pluralsight-react-redux/notes.md

 	* if state is mutated in redux, it will introduce a bug.
 * redux-immutable-state-invariant
 	* display an error if you try to mutate state anywhere in your app.
 	* only run this in developement, because it does a lot of object copying which would degrade performance.
-In production.
+In .
 * to programmatically enforce immutability.
 You can use a library like immutable.js.
 	* creates immutable javascript data structures
 	* created by facebook